DEFRA/ffc-development-guide/docs/code-review.md

 Identifying useful abstractions at the review stage may indicate that there wasn't enough collaboration before coding began.
 See this as a trigger to review the team's ways of working, rather than blocking a pull request unnecessarily.

 ### Reusability
 Have any new abstractions been introduced?
 Are they sufficiently reusable?
-If other parts of the system could be updated to use the new abstractions, consider suggesting this in a non-blocking comment so it can be discussed and added to the product backlog as technical debt.
+If other parts of the system could be updated to use the new abstractions, consider suggesting this in a non-blocking comment so it can be discussed and either addressed in the same pull request or added to the product backlog as technical debt.

 ### Impact on other parts of the system
 Will the changes have knock-on effects or otherwise necessitate changes to other parts of the system?